Treatment of Glaucoma

 Patients must be aware that they have to follow the treatment closely and apply the drops consistently every day to prevent the disease from worsening.
 It is therefore very important that they trust in their glaucoma specialist.

-- Reddening of the eye or the area around the eye.
+- Redness of the eye or surrounding area.

 - Changes in heart rate (pulse).